 Warning!
 NoAdware has detected the following amount of files on your computer: 1

 To clean your system of these files, you must register.
 Click YES to register now!

 If you push yes, you will be taken to the purchase page of NoAdware, where you will be prompted to pay for the “full version”.

 NoAdware is a scam and should be treated as such: do NOT download or buy it and block it’s homepage using your HOSTS file.

 Important Note: Although it is possible to manually remove NoAdware, such activity can permanently damage your system if any mistakes are made in the process, as advanced spyware parasites are able to automatically repair themselves if not completely removed.
 Thus, manual spyware removal is recommended for experienced users only, such as IT specialists or highly qualified system administrators.
-For other users, we recommend using Spyhunter or other malware and spyware removal applications found on 2-viruses.com.
+For other users, we recommend using Reimage or other tools found on 2-viruses.com.